pittyh6/to_do_list-v2.2-12mths-web_dev/README.md

 ## Project description
 It is a To Do List.

+* What can you do with it?
+- Create new lists
+- Delete list
+- Add tasks to the selected list
+- Delete task
+- Download List.
 ## What I learned/used (Link for details)
 - HTML
 - CSS